Sunday, 28 August 2011

 Arabic Milk Pudding: Mahalabia محلبية

 Mahalabiya is a sweet Arab dessert similar to blancmange, made of milk and sugar, and thickened with cornstarch then laced with rose water or orange blossom water.
 It is often eaten during Ramadan after iftar or for the dawn meal of suhor.
-The milk custard can be decorated or garnished with a sprinkle of cinnamon, raisins, dessicated coconut, or with ground nuts such as pistachio or almond, depending on preference.
+The milk custard can be garnished with with ground pistachio and almonds or with cinnamon, raisins and shredded coconut depending on preference.

 Ingredients